Equity Scholarship applications for mid year 2017

 - The names and postcodes of the schools attended for the last two years of your secondary schooling.

-Last day to submit requested documentation in support of your application.
-Documents must be received at SATAC by 5pm
+Requested documentation for assessment of your application must be received at SATAC by 5pm 21 August 2017.

 We strongly recommend you read the information below before beginning an Equity Scholarships application.
 Click on a question to expand.